Facebook facebook Facebook twitter

 Cream horns from Iloilo have that dripping and mouth-watering filling worth every bite.

-Images: The Original Cream Horn Iloilo Facebook page
+Images: The Original Cream Horn Iloilo Facebook Page

 4. JD Bakery Café’s Revel Bars

-Iloilo pasalubong
+Iloilo Delicacies

 Chewy or crunchy?
 Have them both by tasting these revel bars from JD Bakery Café that are proudly made in Iloilo.

-Image: JD Bakery Café Facebook page
+Image: JD Bakery Café Facebook Page

 5. Special Siopao from Roberto’s Iloilo